-Do you love languages?
-Do you love meeting and interacting with individuals from the Deaf or nonverbal communities?
 If so, you should consider Anne Arundel Community College’s American Sign Language (ASL) Program.
 ASL is the natural language of the Deaf and has also been proven beneficial for those with autism, delayed language development or brain injury.
-It’s an asset in any discipline.
 At AACC, you’ll learn this beautiful language from native signers.
-You’ll attend local Deaf events to have the crucial opportunity to practice your skills regularly as well.
+You’ll attend local Deaf events to practice your skills regularly.
 By the time you finish our program, you’ll be well-prepared to transfer to a four-year college or university of your choosing.

 The Transfer Studies, A.A. allows you to explore different subjects or concentrate on a specific course plan that will best meet your in-state (and even some out-of-state) transfer goals.
 This option is particularly good if you are undecided in your ultimate career direction, not sure where you'd like to eventually transfer or just looking to complete general education requirements while "testing the waters" of a particular major.
 No matter what brings you to Transfer Studies, the result is a well-rounded associate degree preparing you for further studies and successful career.